PySimpleGUI/PySimpleGUI/PySimpleGUI/README.md

 ### PySimpleGUI in the AI era

 A common question in software today is whether a library is still relevant.
-The answer is yes, people discover and install PySimpleGUI every day.
+I think for PySimpleGUI the answer is yes.
+People discover and install PySimpleGUI every day.
 GUI applications are often built incrementally.
 As features are added, layouts change, buttons move, and the code needs to evolve.
-That’s much easier when the code is understandable, whether it was written by a person or an AI initially.
+That’s much easier when the code is understandable, whether it was written by a person or an AI.

 I use PySimpleGUI regularly, and I can’t imagine building a Windows app without it.
 I’ve recently been working on a 6502 breadboard computer.
 I built a bus analyzer using a couple of Raspberry Pi Picos and a PySimpleGUI app to control everything from Windows.
 Coding up a windows application to be the front-end to my tools is very easy for me to do using PySimpleGUI.